karttur/reprap/_posts/2019/2019-12-11-reprap-blender-python-3d-render.markdown

 ## Default Python code

-When I design and create my own 3D objects using Python and <span class='app'>Blender</span>I start with importing the required packages (_bpy_ and _sys_) and some _math_ routines.
-I then define the scene clean all default items in the scene and set the units.

-When designing using Python I primarily use basic shapes (e.g. mesh, cube, circle, cylinder, cone, torus etc) and then reshape these using scripting.
-The moulding of the basic shapes into the shapes I want is cone individually.
+When I design and create my own 3D objects, I primarily use basic shapes (mesh, cube, circle, cylinder, cone, torus etc) and then reshape these using scripting.
+The moulding of the basic shapes into the shapes I want is done individually.
 But then I often use the moulded objects for either cutting out pieces from or adding to, existing objects.
-To facilitate that I have defined three functions: _CleanOb_, _UnionObs_ and _DiffObs_.

-Starting any design project, I thus use the following code:
+To facilitate that I have defined four functions: _CleanOb_, _UnionObs_, _DiffObs_ and _IntersectObs_.
+I thus tend to start every design with the same basic script:

 ```
 import bpy